woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 }, 10 );
 ```

-Apply coming soon mode to all pages except for a specific page by using this code:
+#### Disabling coming soon except for a specific page

+Use the following example to exclude a certain page based on the page's ID.
+Replace `<page-id>` with your page identifier:

 ```php
 add_filter( 'woocommerce_coming_soon_exclude', function( $is_excluded ) {